Code Red Scenario: University Web Services Crisis

 Guided Investigation Clues

-Clue 1 (Minute 5): “Web server forensics reveal Code Red worm exploiting IIS buffer overflow vulnerability in servers hosting 200+ departmental websites, student services, and research portals.
-The memory-only worm is spreading autonomously through State University’s infrastructure, defacing academic websites with ‘HELLO!
+Clue 1 (Minute 5): “Web server forensics reveal active exploitation of an IIS buffer overflow vulnerability across servers hosting 200+ departmental websites, student services, and research portals.
+A memory-resident infection is spreading autonomously through Pacific Northwest University‘s infrastructure, defacing academic websites with ’HELLO!
 Welcome to http://www.worm.com!
 Hacked By Chinese!’ messages during peak fall registration period.”

-Clue 3 (Minute 15): “Internet traffic analysis shows State University’s infected servers attacking other universities through academic collaboration networks.
+Clue 3 (Minute 15): “Internet traffic analysis shows Pacific Northwest University’s infected servers attacking other universities through academic collaboration networks.
 Web server vulnerability assessment reveals 10,000 students unable to complete course registration with the deadline approaching, and faculty research data is potentially exposed through compromised departmental web services.”

 Pre-Defined Response Options